flanksource/docs/docs/canary-checker/docs/database.md

+---
+description: Alternative methods for connecting to the db used for persistence
+---
 # Database

 To persist history, canary-checker has 3 options:

 1. Mount a PVC/Hostpath volume for an embedded postgres database
-2. Deploying a postgres database as a statefulset
+2. Deploy a postgres database as a statefulset
 3. Connect to an external postgres database

 ### Mounting a persistent volume